centarro/commerce-docs/docs/v1/user-guide/checkout-process.md

     <li class="last">Add Order</li>
 </ul>

 <p>As customers progress through checkout, their cart orders are continually being updated.
-This makes the checkout form act as a multi-step order edit form with the end result being a fully formed order that is ready for fulfillment or completion.</p>
+This makes the checkout form act as a multistep order edit form with the end result being a fully formed order that is ready for fulfillment or completion.</p>

 <p>In addition to customer data being saved to the order, the order status is also updated to reflect its current place in the checkout process.
 The checkout router uses the order status to determine a customer's access to visit a requested checkout page for a particular order.</p>
 <p>Upon checkout completion, the <em>Completing the checkout process</em> event/hook is invoked, allowing you to affect what happens to orders and what sort of communication needs to occur on checkout completion.</p>